-Term Definition Behavioral health residential treatment facilities, including mental health and substance use disorder treatment programs, are typically Segregated Settings.
+To evaluate if a setting is potentially segregated, use the three criteria listed in the Segregated Settings definition.
+Behavioral health residential treatment facilities, including mental health and substance use disorder treatment programs, are typically Segregated Settings.
 Tribal definitions of Segregated Settings and Institutions, if identified as different than above, will also be considered.

-Service Area A geographic area in which a Housing Agency and a Mental Health Service Agency operate Bridges Subgrantee Subgrantee means the government or other legal entity to which a subgrant is awarded and which is accountable to the grantee for the use of the funds provided St. Peter Regional Treatment Now known as Forensic Services.
-Minnesota's earliest Center Supervised Release psychiatric treatment facility A court ordered sentence issued as an alternative to jail or prison.
-Individuals under supervision (probation or supervised release) are assigned to a probation officer who is responsible for monitoring offenders and ensuring they comply with the conditions ordered by the court and obey laws Tribal Nation An American Indian or Alaska Native tribe, band, nation, pueblo, village, or community that the Secretary of the Interior acknowledges as a federally recognized tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
-5130, 5131 Tribal Nation Mental Health Agency The agency primarily responsible for tribal nation mental health services United States Department of Agriculture (USDA) Rural Development The lead Federal agency helping rural communities grow and prosper.
+Service Area: A geographic area in which a Housing Agency and a Mental Health Service Agency operate Bridges.

+Subgrantee: Subgrantee means the government or other legal entity to which a subgrant is awarded and which is accountable to the grantee for the use of the funds provided.

+St. Peter Regional Treatment Center: Now known as Forensic Services.
+Minnesota's earliest psychiatric treatment facility.

+Supervised Release: A court ordered sentence issued as an alternative to jail or prison.
+Individuals under supervision (probation or supervised release) are assigned to a probation officer who is responsible for monitoring offenders and ensuring they comply with the conditions ordered by the court and obey laws.

+Tribal Nation: An American Indian or Alaska Native Tribe, Band, Nation, Pueblo, Village, or Community that the Secretary of the Interior acknowledges as a federally recognized Tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
+5130, 5131.

+Tribal Nation Mental Health Agency: The agency primarily responsible for Tribal Nation mental health services.

+United States Department of Agriculture (USDA) Rural Development: The lead Federal agency helping rural communities grow and prosper.
 They increase economic development and improve the quality of life in rural places and small towns.
-They provide loans, grants and technical assistance to build critical infrastructure like broadband, water systems, and hospitals Utility Allowance The amount that a housing authority determines is necessary to cover the resident's reasonable utility costs is the utility allowance.
-Such allowances are estimates of the expenses associated with different types of utilities and their uses
+They provide loans, grants and technical assistance to build critical infrastructure like broadband, water systems, and hospitals.

+Utility Allowance: The amount that a housing authority determines is necessary to cover the resident's reasonable utility costs is the utility allowance.
+Such allowances are estimates of the expenses associated with different types of utilities and their uses.
-Bridges and Bridges Regional Treatment Center Rental Assistance Programs Guide